HarrisonKeeling/wormy/README.md

 in bash was just an added fun challenge I imposed upon myself, since I'm extremely new to it!

-I wanted to tackle the problem of finding a covert channel in which to communicate through while still using something lower level and relatively cross-platform that doesn't require additional tools to be installed.
+Additionally, I wanted to tackle the problem of finding a covert channel in which to communicate through while still using something lower level and relatively cross-platform that doesn't require additional tools to be installed.

 ## Setup